holepunchto/pear-docs/guide/sharing-a-pear-app.md

 ## Step 4.
 Run the app on another machine

-It's important that the application seeding process from the former step is up and running otherwise peers will not be able to reach connect and replicate state.
+It's important that the application seeding process from the former step is up and running otherwise peers will not be able to connect and replicate state.

 With another machine or friend that has `pear` installed execute the `pear run <link>` command to load the application directly peer-to-peer.
 So with the same example application link it would be: